-- Modify the University Boulevard street cross section between Carroll Avenue and Piney Branch Road to accommodate the Purple Line (within a dedicated median lane), bike lanes, cycle tracks, and a shared-use path. - Implement a new cross section for Piney Branch Road between University Boulevard and Carroll Avenue to include a median, street trees, bike lanes, a wide sidewalk, and a shared-use path. - Create the Piney Branch Road right-of-way between Flower Avenue and Arliss Street to be at least 103 feet wide, accommodating a median; between Arliss Street and University Boulevard it should be at least 112 feet wide to accommodate the Purple Line in a dedicated median lane. - Create the Arliss Street right-of-way between Piney Branch Road and Flower Avenue to be at least 100 feet wide to accommodate the Purple Line in a dedicated median lane. - Extend Gilbert Street (between University Boulevard and Piney Branch Road) with a minimum right-of-way of 70 feet and a business street cross section. - Extend Glenville Road to Piney Branch Road and reclassify it as a Minor Arterial (between University Boulevard/Langley Drive and Piney Branch Road) with a minimum right-of-way of 70 feet. - Extend Winding Hill Way (City of Takoma Park right-of-way) as public alley extending to Flower Avenue with a minimum right-of-way width of 20 feet. - Reclassify Glenview Avenue as a Business Street with a minimum right-of-way width of 70 feet and extend to Piney Branch Road to improve neighborhood connectivity.
+- Modify the University Boulevard street cross section between Carroll Avenue and Piney Branch Road to accommodate the Purple Line (within a dedicated median lane), bike lanes, cycle tracks, and a shared-use path. - Implement a new cross section for Piney Branch Road between University Boulevard and Carroll Avenue to include a median, street trees, bike lanes, a wide sidewalk, and a shared-use path. - Provide a Piney Branch Road right-of-way, between Flower Avenue and Arliss Street, that is at least 103 feet wide, to accommodate a median; between Arliss Street and University Boulevard it should be at least 112 feet wide to accommodate the Purple Line in a dedicated median lane. - Provide for an Arliss Street right-of-way, between Piney Branch Road and Flower Avenue, that is at least 100 feet wide to accommodate the Purple Line in a dedicated lane. - Extend Domer Avenue across Long Branch via a pedestrian, bicycle, and vehicular bridge. - The proposed Gilbert Street and Domer Avenue extensions will impact the existing community and parkland.
+However, these can be minimized through remedial design and traffic calming.
+Any impacts are outweighed by the public benefits of improved east-west bicycle and pedestrian connectivity; enhanced security; improved access for fire, safety and emergency vehicles; and interim access to the Long Branch Pool and Recreation Center. - Extend Gilbert Street (between University Boulevard and Piney Branch Road) with a minimum right-of-way of 70 feet and a business street cross section.
+Extending Gilbert Street will provide access to a redeveloped Site #12, mitigate the proposed left turn prohibitions from Piney Branch Road, and provide on-street parking for some park users.
+Gilbert Street Extended is envisioned as a new public, master-planned street, necessary in part to mitigate the impacts on traffic circulation associated with the Purple Line and adjacent redevelopment.
+While it also provides additional parking for New Hampshire Estates Park users, the extension requires traversing existing park property, resulting in small, isolated parcels with no recreational value.
+The road, most or all of which is located within a public right-of-way, may be included as a County capital improvement project.
+However, certain aspects of the design and construction of the road and park may be borne by the public sector, the private sector, or a combination of both. - Public parking will be allowed on Gilbert Street Extended as proposed, on both sides of the street, which could help replace parking lost to impacts associated with the Purple Line. - Extend Glenville Road to Piney Branch Road and reclassify it as a Minor Arterial (between University Boulevard/Langley Drive and Piney Branch Road) with a minimum right-of-way of 70 feet. - Extend Winding Hill Way (City of Takoma Park right-of-way) as public alley extending to Flower Avenue with a minimum right-of-way width of 20 feet. - Reclassify Glenview Avenue as a Business Street with a minimum right-of-way width of 70 feet and extend it to Piney Branch Road to improve neighborhood connectivity.

-Illustration 5 Arliss Street Cross Section
+Illustration 5 Arliss Street Cross Section at Tunnel